Overview

 AutoCurtain

-Commercial motorized curtain systems start north of $200.
-The full BOM here is under $50: a $1 aluminum pipe, $5 lids, and a cheap 12V DC gearmotor.
+That is why I built a $50, universal curtain raiser that can be coupled to nearly any curtain on the market.
+The full BOM is under $50: a $1 aluminum pipe, $5 lids, and a $20 12V DC gearmotor.
 Universality comes from the set screw shaft coupler, which clamps onto the curtain rod axle by tightening a set screw from the outside.
 It accepts any rod shaft under half an inch in diameter, which covers nearly every curtain system on the market.

 Design